CharlesChenXplusz/kubernetes-sharing/README.md

 Kubernetes cluster consists of at least one master and multiple compute nodes.
 The master is responsible for exposing the application program interface (API), scheduling the deployments and managing  the overall cluster.
 Each node runs a container runtime, such as Docker or rkt, along with an agent that communicates with the master.

 ### Node
+A node is a worker machine in Kubernetes, previously known as a minion.
+A node may be a VM or physical machine, depending on the cluster.
+Each node has the services necessary to run pods and is managed by the master components.
+The services on a node include Docker, kubelet and kube-proxy.
+See The Kubernetes Node section in the architecture design doc for more details.

 Each node runs a container runtime, such as Docker or rkt, along with an agent that communicates with the master.
 The node also runs additional components for logging, monitoring, service discovery and optional add-ons.
 Nodes are the workhorses of a Kubernetes cluster.
 They expose compute, networking and storage resources to applications.
 Nodes can be virtual machines (VMs) running in a cloud or bare metal servers running within the data center.
 ![Kubernetes Architecture](images/0.png)